 Divers who witness violations of the preserve diving guidelines are asked to voluntarily report them to the Vermont State Police Marine Division (802) 655-3435 and the New York State Police (518) 962-8235.

 Access to the sites in the Lake Champlain Underwater Historic Preserve is free of charge, but divers must register annually prior to using the Preserve System.
 Divers are no longer required to register for sensitive shipwreck sites; one annual registration is adequate.
-Now Register Online! or contact the locations listed below.

 - Standard Canal Boat A.R.Noyes